 He has led the recent military effort in Lybia, among other NATO engagements.
 Previously Stavridis commanded US Southern Command in Miami, focused on Latin America and the Caribbean.

-James Stavridis’ TED talks
+James Stavridis’ TED talk

 Photo: James Duncan Davidson Admiral James Stavridis is the Supreme Commander of NATO.
 He is a proponent of what he calls open-source security.
 He is looking at 21st century security in a very different way than we’ve looked at security before.
 From walls to bridges Looking back to the security paradigm of the recent past, he […]Continue reading